TABLE OF CONTENTS:

 We encourage monthly meter readings so that we never have to estimate your usage.
 However, if we do not receive a meter reading from you at the end of your billing period, we will produce an estimated value so we can generate your monthly statement.
 Each time you provide meter readings, we will use these on your next energy statement, correcting any previous estimates.

 We estimate your electricity usage by using your Estimated Annual Consumption (EAC).
 This number is calculated and managed by a centralised industry database which estimates the yearly usage expected for each meter.
-Each electricity meter point in the UK has a corresponding EAC associated to it (a typical EAC for an ‘average’ home is 3,100 kWh each year).
+Each electricity meter point in the UK has a corresponding EAC associated with it (a typical EAC for an ‘average’ home is 3,100 kWh each year).

 We estimate your gas usage in a similar way to electricity, using a figure called Annualised Quantity (AQ).
 This number is calculated and managed within a different centralised industry database and estimates the yearly gas usage of each meter.
-Each gas meter point in the UK has a corresponding AQ associated to it (a typical AQ for an ‘average’ home is 12,000 kWh each year).
+Each gas meter point in the UK has a corresponding AQ associated with it (a typical AQ for an ‘average’ home is 12,000 kWh each year).
 Note, your AQ is always given in kWh but your gas meter records your usage in either m3 or 100's ft3.

 Your estimated usage is regularly reviewed, so you are likely to see different figures being used on different energy statements.
 To find your estimated usage on your So Energy statements, see page 2, as below.
 For more information, check out our Guide: Understanding your energy statement.